 The Evolution of Human Birth: An Incredible Story a Million Years in the Making

-A team of scientists claim that they have found a mask depicting an Australopithecus afarensis, a human ancestor that could have possibly given birth in a way that combines the childbirth practices of chimpanzees and human beings.
-Now, researchers claim that this new finding could shed light on how modern human childbirth evolved and paved the way for large brains.
-The scientists detailed their findings online April 12 in the journal The Anatomical Record.
+Australopithecus afarensis, a human ancestor could have possibly given birth in a way that combines the childbirth practices of chimpanzees and human beings a team of scientists claim.
+They say that this new finding could shed light on how modern human childbirth evolved and paved the way for large brains.
+The scientists detailed their findings in the journal The Anatomical Record.

 Revealing New Information About Hominin’s Childbirth